 The story of “Rani” depicts Laxmibai in a romantic affair with a British officer named Robert Ellis.
 While the names of both the characters are fact, the affair as admitted by the writer is purely fictional.
 The fictionalised account of the two characters in the background of 1857 was an attempt by the writer to imagine the human emotions involved in such politically charged instances.
 In a poignant analysis of the novel made by research scholar K. Varun Narayanan, he says that “the novel tries to explore the era through the eyes of two main characters – Rani Lakshmi Bai and Major Willis; the Reagent of East India Company at Jhansi.
 It tries to present the human face of the entire conflict; the trepidations and sufferings of individual people often forgotten in the glorified accounts of blood and valour in a war.”

 Misra’s figment of the imagination, however, was unacceptable to many, resulting in the book being banned by the Mayawati-led government in Uttar Pradesh.
 There is no evidence as yet if the upcoming film, Manikarnika, is in any way based on the novel.
 What the political motivations could be for a protest against the film we are yet to know.
-What is certain though is that it is the imaginary depiction of the queen in a banned book that is being feared to disrupt her legendary status.
+What is certain though is that it was the imaginary depiction of the queen in a banned book that was being feared to disrupt her legendary status.